concept-plus/fda-go-design/README.md

 _See our [Attachment E: Approach Criteria Evidence](./APPROACH_CRITERIA_EVIDENCE.md)_

 Once the team was in place, we immediately held a project kickoff meeting to come up with ideas for the prototype.
 Many ideas were presented to the product owner and the decision was made to create FDA-GO - a prototype allowing consumers to execute a drug search for its adverse events, labeling, and recalls.
 In addition, it also provides a fast way to get recall information for the past 12 months relating to drugs, medical devices, and food.
-FDA-GO consumes the [OpenFDA APIs](http://open.fda.gov).
+FDA-GO will consume the [OpenFDA APIs](http://open.fda.gov).

-[ add content about first day(s) here. ]

-[ include pictures of initial whiteboard design ]

-[ add jira sprint info and maybe some screenshots ]

-[ add info about bug tracking and resolution ]

 # Technologies